 Jessie Bernard Contribution to Feminist Scholarship Paper Award

-Membership in NCFR or the Feminism and Family Studies Section is not required.
+Nominees should be graduate students or new professionals (with up to five years of post-doctoral work).
+Membership in NCFR or in the Feminism and Family Science Section is not required.

-- Applicants should be the sole author or first author of the paper.
+- Paper not exceeding 35 manuscript pages (Applicants should be the sole author or first author of the paper.

-July 31: The winner will be notified by this date.
+July 31: The recipient is notified by this date